HDA as usenet indexer

 Just wondered which steps could be omitted in the process, as Apache is already installed etc.

-#3 Updated by darkson almost 8 years ago
+#3 Updated by darkson about 8 years ago

 this would be a good thing to have set up as a 1-click.. basically, the install as the guide as pretty straightforward, but I think the web/apache server set up needs work, just to give it a proper address.